reduxjs/redux-toolkit/docs/usage/usage-guide.md

 export const fetchUsers = createAsyncThunk('users/fetchAll', async () => {
   const response = await userAPI.fetchAll()
-  // In this case, `response.data` would be [{id: 1, first_name: 'Example', last_name: 'User'}]
+  // In this case, `response.data` would be:
+  //  [{id: 1, first_name: 'Example', last_name: 'User'}]
   return response.data
 })

 export const usersAdapter = createEntityAdapter()

 // By default, `createEntityAdapter` gives you `{ ids: [], entities: {} }`.
-// If you want to track 'loading' or other keys, you would initialize them here like this:
+// If you want to track 'loading' or other keys, you would initialize them here:
 // `getInitialState({ loading: false, activeRequestId: null })` const initialState = usersAdapter.getInitialState()